kirenz/course-template/_sources/docs/project-tips-resources.md

 -   Ask questions if any of the expectations are unclear.

--   Merge conflicts will happen, issues will arise, and that's fine!
+-   GitHub merge conflicts will happen, issues will arise, and that's fine!
 Commit and push often, and ask questions when stuck.

 -   Make sure each team member is contributing, both in terms of quality and quantity of contribution (we will be reviewing commits from different team members).